-Four players who represented Durham CSFA U16 Girls have been selected into the England squad to play in the 2015 Women's World Cup later this year in Canada.
-They are Stephanie Houghton, Jordan Nobbs, Jill Scott and Carly Telford.
+Four former county U16 girls are currently playing for England in the 2015 FIFA Women's World which is being held in Canada throughout June.
+The former players are Stephanie Houghton, Jordan Nobbs, Jill Scott and Carly Telford.

 Press release: The Chairman of the English Schools’ Football Association, Mike Spinks, is pleased to announce the appointment of the organisation’s new Chief Executive to succeed John Read, who retired recently after being at the helm for the past 14 years.
 Andrea Chilton, currently Deputy Principal of New College Nottingham, will take up her post in Stafford on 1st September 2015.